htwangtw/talks/konmari-your-data.md

 - Contain a README file and CHANGES log
     - Document means of labels, who worked on the project etc
 - Contain source data, raw data, and derivatives
-    - source data: data as how they were collected
+    - source data: data as to how they were collected
     - raw data: organised but **unprocessed** data
     - derivatives: processed data derived from raw data